toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/04-sample-messages.md

 }
 ```

 ## Room Type Rate Thresholds Examples
-The room type's rate thresholds resource defines the configuration of the rate thresholds applicable to a room type.
-It defines mainly the lowest and highest acceptable rates for a room for a single night.
+The room type's rate thresholds resource defines the configuration of the rate thresholds applicable to all rate plans of a room type.
+It defines the lowest and highest acceptable rates for any rate plans of a room, for a stay date.

 ### Rate Thresholds Read
 This example shows how to retrieve the rate thresholds for a given room type.